-The collect is the prayer appointed for each Sunday that "collects" or captures the theme of the day or season of the Church year.
+The collect is the prayer appointed for each day that "collects" or captures the theme of the day.
 It summarizes the attributes of God as revealed in the scriptures for the day.

-The Lord be with you.
-And also with you.
-Let us pray.
+Dean The Lord be with you.
+People And also with you.

+Dean Let us pray.

 O God, you make us glad by the yearly festival of the birth of your only Son Jesus Christ: Grant that we, who joyfully receive him as our Redeemer, may with sure confidence behold him when he comes to be our Judge; who lives and reigns with you and the Holy Spirit, one God, now and for ever.
-Amen.